How It Works

-Owners start a project and build a pitch for the project.
-Each project undergoes review and requires approval before it can be launched.
+Each project undergoes review and requires approval before it can be launched for funding.
 The following guidelines should be considered when creating a project profile.

 All projects need to be science and technology related.
 We have condensed the various sciences to 30 categories and projects need to fall under one of the following: Aerospace, Archaeology, Astronomy, Biology, Botany, Chemistry, Computer Science, Earth Science, Electronics, Energy, Engineering, Environmental, Fisheries Science, Forensics, Forestry Science, Genetics, Linguistics, Materials Science, Mathematics, Medicine, Nanotechnology, Nuclear Technology, Physics, Robotics and A.I., Science Fiction, Security Engineering, Social Science, Software Engineering, Systems Engineering, and Zoology.

 Owners should provide a title, an overview, and a detailed description of their projects.
 A concise and appealing summary is encouraged.
 It is required to include a creative photo of the project or an image that uniquely describes the project.
 Funders will usually determine to visit the project page based on the immediate information presented to them.

 In the detailed description, it is good to include transparent funding goals and indicate how the money is going to be utilized towards completion of the project.